jharwell/sierra/docs/src/glossary.rst

                      be on :envvar:`SIERRA_PLUGIN_PATH`, or SIERRA won't be able to find them.

+      ..
+IMPORTANT:: You can't share projects across :term:`Platforms
+                     <Platform>`, so if you want to be able to use your project
+                     on ROS and ARGoS (for example), you will need to create 2 separate projects with shared python code imported into each as needed.

       Specified via ``--project`` on the cmdline.
 See :ref:`ln-usage-cli` for documentation.

+   Tick

+      A timestep.
+In SIERRA, physics engines will perform some number of iterations per tick, and after that the controllers for all robots will be run.

    Batch Criteria